microsoft/Reactors/workshop-resources/emerging-tech/Blockchain_2/creating_decentralized_apps/create-a-crypto-game-item.md

 ![](Images/image39.png)

-Using the Admin Account id: 0xe4F6962dC983d69953fF16dF43650Be5c7e7cD02 mint Token \#1.
+Using the Admin Account id: 0xe4F6962dC983d69953fF16dF43650Be5c7e7cD02 (or whatevery admin account you have) mint Token  with an identifier of 1.
 Notice, the balance has been increased to 1 and when inspecting Metamask, token has been minted.

 ![](Images/image40.png)